From Brainstorming to A/B testing: How Escape Rooms Can Improve Your UX Design Workflow

 User Testing

 User testing is an essential component of both escape rooms and UX design.
 In escape rooms, players must put themselves in the shoes of the user to identify potential pain points or areas for improvement.
-Similarly, user testing throughout the UX design process enables designers to identify potential issues and make necessary adjustments before the design is finalized.
+In similar fashion, user testing throughout the UX design process enables designers to identify potential issues and make necessary adjustments before the design is finalized.
 By constantly testing and iterating, designers can create designs that are intuitive, user-friendly, and engaging.

 Design Thinking